Visiting US Student Registration

-Visiting students may also register by downloading a Summer Term registration form.
-Use the Summer 1 Registration Form for Session 1 and 12-week courses and the Summer 2 Registration Form for Session 2 courses.
+Visiting US students may also register by downloading a Summer Term registration form.
+Use the Summer 1 Registration Form for Session 1 and 12-week courses, and the Summer 2 Registration Form for Session 2 courses.
 You may register for both sessions at once as long as a separate form is submitted for each session.
 You may also complete the optional Directory Information Restriction Form.
 If you have attended BU in the past, make sure to include your prior BU ID number on your registration form.

 Mail, fax, email, or walk-in your registration form, by the dates below.

 Boston, MA 02215

 |February 16—May 30||February 16—July 11|